 Secondary Education (high school, junior high, middle school) majors in science or mathematics.

-Improve Your Placement
+How to Improve Your Placement

 To access the learning modules, return to the ALEKS Assessment through the link you were initially provided.

-Your score is used to help you start in the course where you have the best chance to succeed.
+Your placement scores is used to help you start in the course where you have the best chance to succeed.
 Students who are not successful in their first math course are highly unlikely to persist in engineering and science majors.
 If you need calculus, starting where you place is the best path to success.